aziflaj/aziflaj.github.io/_posts/2015-02-14-Hello,-World!.md

 </p>

 <p>
 So that's it as a first blogpost (I guess).
-If you have any question or any other thing to say, feel free to <a hef="mailto:aldoziflaj95@gmail.com">ping me</a>.
+If you have any question or any other thing to say, feel free to ping me.
+You will find contact info at the <a href="http://aziflaj.github.io/about/">about page</a>.
 </p>